title: "Build an NFT marketplace" authors: "Benjamin Fuentes (Marigold)" last_update: date: 22 May 2024

 Tutorial application

-This tutorial was originally created by Marigold, which hosts versions of the tutorial application after each part of the tutorial:
+This tutorial is created by Marigold and hosts versions of the tutorial application after each part of the tutorial:

 The completed application at the end of the tutorial is a marketplace where administrator users can list wine bottles for sale by entering information about them and uploading a photo.
 The application creates tokens based on this information and the site allows other users to buy the tokens that represent wine bottles.